Markus J. Buehler

 Laura Na Liu

-Laura Na Liu is a full professor at the Kirchhoff Institute for Physics at Universität Heidelberg.
-She received her PhD degree in physics at University of Stuttgart in 2009, working on 3D complex plasmonics at optical frequencies.
-In 2010, she worked as postdoctoral fellow at the University of California, Berkeley.
-In 2011, she joined Rice University as a Texas Instruments visiting professor.
-At the end of 2012, she obtained a Sofja Kovalevskaja Award from the Alexander von Humboldt Foundation and became an independent group leader at the Max-Planck Institute for Intelligent Systems.
-She joined Universität Heidelberg in 2015.
+Laura Na Liu received her PhD degree in physics at Universität Stuttgart.
+She then worked as a postdoctoral fellow at the University of California, Berkeley and as a Texas Instruments visiting professor at Rice University.
+Before becoming a professor at the Kirchhoff Institute for Physics at Universität Heidelberg in 2015, she worked as an independent group leader at the Max-Planck Institute for Intelligent Systems.
+In 2020, she joined Universität Stuttgart and became the Director of the 2nd Physics Institute.
 Her research interest is multi-disciplinary.
-She works at the interface between nanophotonics, biology, and chemistry.
-Liu's group focuses on developing sophisticated and smart optical nanosystems for answering structural biology questions as well as catalytic chemistry questions in local environments.
+She works at the interface between nanophotonics, biology and chemistry.
+Liu’s group focuses on developing sophisticated and smart optical nanosystems for answering structural biology questions, as well as catalytic chemistry questions in local environments.

 Cengiz S. Ozkan